playjoa/Unity_DOTween_Tools/README.md

 Download <a href='https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676'>DOTween</a> here!

 /DOTween (Folder): Contains the base framework for lean tween!
 You can also get it for free from the Unity Asset Store <br>
-/DOTween Tools (Folder): Contains the 3 scripts to use in your UI, or other areas that you may find it useful in your project :D <br>
+/DOTween Tools (Folder): Contains scripts to use in your UI, or other areas that you may find it useful in your project :D <br>

 # Make your UI Pop!
 ![](Screenshots/Demo.gif)